Howell v South London Church Fund and Southwark Diocesan Board of Finance

 Summary: Application for pre-action disclosure and interim injunction in libel claim

-Aidan Eardley QC (Defendant)
+Aidan Eardley KC (Defendant)

 Instructing Solicitors: Winckworth Sherwood LLP

 The Defendant granted the Claimant a shorthold tenancy on one of its properties on terms that prevented subletting.
 The Claimant rented out rooms in the property, advertising them on the website Holiday Lettings (part of the TripAdvisor group) and other websites.
 He contended that the Defendant knew all along that this was his intention.